EmaTopolnjak/BEP/README.md

 b.
 Number of passes through model:
 - One pass through the model: The tissue sections are passed once through the model to evaluate their direct orientation estimation.
-- Multiple passes through the model: The tissue sections are passed multiple times through the model and updated in between before the output is evaluated, to evaluate itterative refinement.
+- Multiple passes through the model: The tissue sections are passed multiple times through the model and updated in between before the output is evaluated, to evaluate iterative refinement.

 The models are evaluated based on median squared error, interquarile range of mean squared error, accuracy within 5 deg and accuracy within 10 deg.
 Moreover, the following plots are created: histogram of angular differences, histogram of absolute angular differences, true labels vs predictions, error bias and plots visualizing the predictions.